Cretan resistance: History

 Attached to these cells were Greeks who otherwise tended to have no involvement with the main Cretan resistance movement, but worked very closely with the British agents, such as Leigh Fermor's runner George Psychoundakis, Kimonas Zografakis, George Doundoulakis, and John Androulakis.
 Zografakis, also known by his nom-de-guerre "Black Man," was a member of Force 133, the code name for SOE in Greece.
-Zografakis was involved in aiding Leigh Fermor when he returned to Crete prior to the abduction of Kreipe in addition to the bombing of the Kastelli Airfield with George Doundoulakis.
+Zografakis helped Leigh Fermor when he returned to Crete prior to the abduction of Kreipe in addition to the bombing of the Kastelli Airfield with George Doundoulakis.

 Most cells had a radio for communicating with Egypt through which information could be passed and requests made for parachute drops of food, clothing, supplies, and weapons.
-German troops constantly tried to locate the radio transmissions, which resulted in the requirement to change location regularly.
+German troops constantly tried to locate the sites of radio transmissions, thus necessitating regular changes of location.

 The British agents, working with local resistance, were responsible for some famous operations including the abduction of General Heinrich Kreipe led by Leigh Fermor and Moss, the sabotage of Damasta led by Moss and the airfield sabotages of Heraklion and Kastelli.

 Communication between EOK and EAM was poor, with open hostility breaking out between EOK and ELAS Ελληνικός Λαϊκός Απελευθερωτικός Στρατός (ΕΛΑΣ), the military wing of EAM, in January 1945 at the siege of Retimo.

 As Cretan fighters became better armed and more aggressive in 1944, the German troops pulled out of rural areas, having destroyed a number of villages in the Kedros area and executing many inhabitants, aiming to cow the Cretans.

 Grouping their forces around Canea, the Germans remained trapped until the end of the war, refusing to surrender to the Greek army, for fear of retaliation.
 They eventually surrendered to the British on 23 May 1945.

 Nonetheless, Cretan bravery and courage instilled the island with a sense of triumph and willingness to overcome all odds.
 Leigh Fermor recounts an old villager of Anogeia, after hearing of threats of German reprisals: